New World Diamonds Review (2023) – What You Need to Know Before Buying

 In the following part of the New World Diamonds review, we’ll do the same and assess their loose diamond prices and quality.

-The search features work pretty well and are similar to what you find at other online diamond jewelers.
+The search features work pretty well and is similar to what you find at other online diamond jewelers.
 You can easily filter for the diamond 4Cs, shape, and size to narrow down your search.
 Since, as we’ll talk about later, New World Diamonds sells diamonds graded by less trustworthy institutes, it would have been nice with a grading institute filter.

 Generally, their larger stones tend to be graded by IGI, the leading institute for lab-grown diamond certification.
 So that’s good.